manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02 : Lab 01: Provision Azure relational database services.md

     | Resource group | **DP900-DID** |
     | Database name | **ContosoDID** |
     | Want to use SQL elastic pool? | **No** |

-- Note  Where **DID** is the DeploymentID (Unique Id) which can be found from the Environment Details page.

     ![create sql database](media/sql-database-create.png "Creating SQl database")